 Students of all ages are enriched through dance thanks to Mark Morris.
 Classes, which are held in Brooklyn’s Cultural District, run the gamut from jazz and hip-hop to world dance and ballet—any genre that might be of interest to your children.
 Moms and dads with teeny dancers (18 months and older) are invited to parent-child courses throughout the year.
 The venue also caters programs toward children with special needs.
 Plus there’s good news for those looking to take in a show: There are opportunities to watch your kids perform at the end of the programs.
 Ages 18 months–18 years.

 If you’ve got an aspiring entertainer on your hands, the occasional school play probably isn’t enough of an outlet for his or her creative energy.
 Kids who dream of going into the performing arts will dig the immersive courses at Applause New York, which cover topics such as dance, musical theater, on-camera acting and more.
 Students can work on individual skills or collaborate as a team to create dance numbers, musical productions, complex characters and original films.
-If you're feeling inspired by your child's appreciation for the arts, sign up for a class—the venue also offers adult courses.
+If you're feeling inspired by your child's appreciation for the arts, sign up for a class.
+If you're feeling inspired, the venue also offers adult courses.
 Think of all of the creativity destined for your household!
 Ages 1 and up.

 Kids of all skill levels are welcome to put on their dancing shoes and join in at this studio.
-Beginners learn dancing basics like coordination and rhythm in the Young Dancers Program (ages 2–5) to prepare for ballet and tap classes, while kids in the Technique Program (ages 6–18) develop form and try other genres like jazz, theater dance, hip-hop and modern as well.
+Beginners learn dancing basics like coordination and rhythm in the First Steps program (ages 2–5) while older kids (ages 6–18) can try other genres like jazz, theater dance, hip-hop and modern.
 Pilates and dance history are also in the mix, and serious dancers may even ascend to the Pre-Professional Program (ages 7–18).
 Rehearsals are fun, yet focused, with a required dress code for most classes, but the dancers’ dedication pays off—past students have gone on to perform in prestigious shows, including Broadway’s Hamilton.
-Ages 18 months–18.
+Ages 18 months–18 years.

 Kids who love asking “why?” will get plenty of answers with the hands-

-on science experiments at this wonderful after-school programs.
-Topics such as biology, paleontology, astronomy and more are covered in age-appropriate groups: Preschoolers and kindergarteners learn the basics about animals, dinosaurs and the planets, while big kids delve into dissecting owl pellets, the structure of Earth and even DNA.
+on science experiments at this wonderful after-school program.
+Topics such as biology, paleontology and astronomy are covered in age-appropriate groups: Preschoolers and kindergarteners learn the basics about animals, dinosaurs and the planets, while big kids delve into dissecting owl pellets, the structure of Earth and even DNA.
 One class is available per week for each age group, and pickup is available from several schools.
 Ages 4–9.

 Group gaming is a brilliant way to build social skills and develop good sportsmanship.
 This Carroll Gardens space rotates games throughout the semester to keep kids engaged and learning.
-Each class dedicates two weeks to a single game before moving on to a new one, and the titles cover a variety of styles, including classics like chess, role-playing games like Dungeons & Dragons, and board games like Settlers of Catan.
-Gameplay starts at 3:30pm, with the first half hour dedicated to homework, socializing or warm-up rounds.
+Each class dedicates two weeks to a single game before moving on to a new one, and the titles cover a variety of styles, including classics like chess, role-playing games like Dungeons & Dragons and board games like Settlers of Catan.
+The first half hour of the program is dedicated to homework, socializing or warm-up rounds.
 Ages 5–12.

 Enjoy a traditional after-school program experience at the JCC, complete with creative play, homework help and tasty snacks to chow down on.
 Kids looking for extra activities can also sign up for special course options (at an additional fee), which include tae kwon do and gymnastics for energetic kids, ballet and hip-hop for dancers and even a variety of coding classes that use Kodu Arcade and Minecraft.
 Minimermaids can swim year-round in the indoor pool during sessions dedicated to teaching appropriate strokes and techniques to all levels of swimmers.
 Counselors transport kids from school to the JCC and within the building between classes.
 Ages 4–11.